alexjustesen/speedtest-tracker-docs/other/proxies.md

 ---
-description: Setup for when using Traefik as a Reserve Proxy
+description: Setup for when using a Reserve Proxy
 ---

+# Proxies

-# Traefik Proxy
+## Traefik

 Traefik can be used as a Reverse Proxy in front of Speedtest Tracker when you want to expose the Dashboard publicly with a trusted certificate.
 You will need at add the `APP_URL` envoirment and needed labels to the docker compose have treafik apply the certificate and routing.